bjbraams/calendars/stats.md

 # Applied Statistics and Data Analysis

-Calendar of meetings in the general field of applied statistics, data analysis, machine learning theory and related subject.
+Calendar of meetings in the general field of applied statistics, data analysis, machine learning theory and related subjects.

 ## Contents